/*

 Moving Beyond Assumptions: The Need for Concrete Action

-To mitigate cyber risks within their ecosystems, businesses must move beyond mere assumptions and implement concrete measures:
+To mitigate cyber risks within their ecosystems, businesses must move beyond mere assumptions.
+Maintaining strong digital ecosystems & not relying on blind faith alone requires implementing concrete measures:

 Open and Honest Communication: